The absolutely true story of the ‘ghost’ that rolled my toy across the room

 Let me start by saying that I don’t believe in ghosts or the supernatural, but when I was 4 or 5, my mother and I saw part of a toy rocket flip onto its side and roll across the living room floor by itself.

-It was an Apollo Moon Rocket, like the one in the picture.
+It was an Apollo Moon Rocket.
 It was probably 12 inches tall and maybe 2 inches across.
 It had 5 stages: the capsule, the thing the capsule sat on, 2 tubes that formed the body and a round base with 5 nozzles on the bottom but no moving parts, no springs or anything that would make it move by itself.

 One afternoon, the parts of the rocket were scattered across the floor, and the base was lying flat, nozzles down.
 I was sitting on Mom’s lap on the couch watching TV when the base stood on edge, rolled 4 or 5 feet across the floor and fell over onto the nozzles.